Chekka: People and diaspora

 Around 17,000 people are currently residing in Chekka many of which come originally from villages such as Tannourine, Zgharta and Bcharre.
-Chekka has a rich diaspora in USA, Australia, Canada, France and the Gulf.
+Chekka has a rich diaspora in Australia, Canada, France, the Persian Gulf and the USA.

 Sports

 There are several sports teams that represent Chekka.
 The Chekka soccer club won the north district soccer championship in 2005-06, and have finished on the podium ever since.
 There are several other sports clubs in the region such as the Chekka ‘Saint famille’ Basketball club.
 Speed Ball volleyball club, one of Chekka's most ancient volleyball clubs, was the champion of the Lebanese volleyball three years in a row, 2017 2018 2019, and has represented Lebanese volleyball in Tunisia in 2019.